 A Heritage Appeal takes the form of an arrangement where the monies donated towards the restoration of a heritage place attract tax deductibility status.
 The Trust is a named entity that is endorsed as a deductible gift recipient by the Australian Taxation Office.
-All donations to the Trust are tax-deductible, and in certain approved circumstances, the Australian Tax Office allows for funds for the restoration of heritage places or objects not owned by the Trust ('Heritage places') to be channeled through the Trust, and also thereby to attract tax deductibility.
+All donations to the Trust are tax-deductible.